amihaiemil/amihaiemil.github.io/_posts/2016-05-24-calculate-time-with-javascript.markdown

     }
 {% endhighlight %}

-Bellow are the 3 functions: timePassed, compareDates and daysInMonth;
+Bellow are the 3 functions: timePassed, compareDates and daysInMonth.
+I used Windows' Calculator (View -> Date calculation) to test this and found no issues so far.
+Let me know if you find any bugs and I will correct them.
 <script src="https://gist.github.com/amihaiemil/2fc5b7f30c3de9eb299ce74e0f62453d.js"></script>